VST plugin host

 Click the plugin name label (initially displaying “No plugin”) to open the list of installed VST plugins on your system.
 When a plugin is loaded, its editor GUI window will be shown.
 If closed, it can be reopened by clicking the “eye” icon next to the plugin name.

-Up to 16 VST automation parameters system can be modulated with CV in Rack, with an input range of 0V to 10V.
+Up to 16 VST automation parameters (24 in Host-XL) can be modulated with CV, with an input range of 0V to 10V.

 Note: Many VST plugins are not optimized for fast modulation of its parameters, while modular synthesizers (and thus VCV Rack) are designed to unify the concepts of audio and modulation signals.
 If you send audio-rate modulation into Host’s parameter inputs, some VST plugins may behave strangely, crash, have bad CPU performance, or produce wonderful results.
 Use fast modulation at your own risk.